A continuous family of fully-frustrated Heisenberg model on the Kagome lattice

-For this reason, we have performed exact diagonalization calculation for the $J_{1}-J_{2}-J_{3}$ model on a finite cluster of 36 sites.
-We have only considered the identity representation.
-To diagnose the stability of the ground state of the NN-KAFH under the perturbation of $J_{2}$ and $J_{3}$, we have calculated the second derivative of the ground state energy with respect to $J_{2}$ and $J_{3}$.
-We find that the ground state energy of the system behaves rather smoothly when $J_{2}=J_{3}$.
-This is in stark contrast with the situation when $J_{2}\neq J_{3}$, for which a sharp peak in $d^{2}E/dJ^{2}$ is observed at the NN-KAFH point.
-We note that previous study find that the second derivative of the ground state energy with respect to the six-site ring exchange coupling $J_{r}$ also exhibits a sharp peak at the NN-KAFH point\cite{QCP3}.
-These results indicate that the perturbation corresponding to $J_{2}$, $J_{3}$ and $J_{r}$ are all strongly relevant at the NN-KAFH point, but the joint perturbation of $J_{2}$ and $J_{3}$ is irrelevant when $J_{2}=J_{3}$.
-This give us the hope that the spin liquid ground state of the NN-KAFH may form a phase of finite range of stability in the space of Hamiltonian parameters, rather than being an isolated critical point.
+For this reason, we have performed exact diagonalization calculation of the $J_{1}-J_{2}-J_{3}$ model on a finite cluster of 36 sites.
+To diagnose the stability of the ground state of the spin-$\frac{1}{2}$ NN-KAFH under the perturbation of $J_{2}$ and $J_{3}$, we have calculated the second derivative of the ground state energy with respect to the Hamiltonian parameter along the line $J_{2}=\alpha J_{3}$.
+We find that the ground state energy of the system behaves rather smoothly when $\alpha=1$.
+This is in stark contrast with the situation when $\alpha\neq 1$, for which a huge peak in $d^{2}E/dJ^{2}$ is observed at the spin-$\frac{1}{2}$ NN-KAFH point.
+We note that previous study find that the second derivative of the ground state energy with respect to the six-site ring exchange coupling $J_{r}$ also exhibits a sharp peak at the spin-$\frac{1}{2}$ NN-KAFH point\cite{QCP3}, which implies that the spin-$\frac{1}{2}$ NN-KAFH may sit at or be very close to a quantum critical point.
+The results of the present work indicate that the perturbation corresponding to $J_{2}$ and $J_{3}$ are also strongly relevant at the spin-$\frac{1}{2}$ NN-KAFH point.
+However, a special combination of the two along the line $J_{2}=J_{3}$ is irrelevant.
+This give us the hope that the spin liquid ground state of the spin-$\frac{1}{2}$ NN-KAFH may form a phase of finite range of stability in the space of Hamiltonian parameters, rather than being an isolated critical point.
+It is thus interesting to study the $J_{1}-J_{2}-J_{3}$ model along the line $J_{2}=J_{3}$ further with other numerical approaches.

-Interestingly, we find that the flat band physics discussed above is important not only for the determination of the classical ordering pattern in the KAFH, it also plays an important role in the RVB description of the possible spin liquid state on the Kagome lattice.
-Here we will concentrate on the extensively studied U(1) Dirac spin liquid on the Kagome lattice\cite{VMC1,VMC2,VMC3,VMC4}.
-This state is constructed from Gutzwiller projection of the ground state of the following mean field Hamiltonian
+Interestingly, we find that the flat band physics discussed above is important not only for the determination of the classical ordering pattern in the KAFH, it also plays an important role in the RVB description of the spin liquid physics of the spin-$\frac{1}{2}$ KAFH.
+Here we will concentrate on the extensively studied $U(1)$ Dirac spin liquid on the Kagome lattice\cite{VMC1,VMC2,VMC3,VMC4}.
+This state is constructed from Gutzwiller projection of the ground state of the following mean field Hamiltonian(also called an RVB mean field ansatz in the literature)

 in which